Optimal selection of sample-size dependent common subsets of covariates for multi-task regression prediction: Simulations

 \section{Simulations}

-In this section we evaluate $R(n,p)$, its approximation $AR(n,p)$, and its estimation using $C^{(p)}$ by simulations.
-We start with the single sample (${\cal J}=1$) and then we consider the case of several samples.
-This simple example demonstrates the well-known difficulty involved in model selection for a single given dataset with methods such as Mallows $C_p$, AIC, BIC, and our version of $C^{(p)}$.
-In Section \ref{sec:simJ} we compare the case of one sample to the task of choosing a common model for successful prediction on the average when we have data from several samples.
+In this section we evaluate by simulations the prediction error $R(n,\mathpzc P)$, its approximation $AR(n,\mathpzc P)$, and its estimation using $C^{(\mathpzc P)}$.
+We start with a single dataset (${\cal J}=1$) and then we consider the case of several datasets.
+This simple example demonstrates the well-known difficulty involved in model selection for a single given dataset with methods such as Mallows $C_p$, AIC, BIC, as well as our version $C^{({\mathpzc P})}$.
+In Section \ref{sec:simJ} we compare the case of model selection for one dataset to that of choosing a common model for successful prediction on the average when we have data from several datasets, that is, a multi-task.
+Section \ref{sec:compare} compares the prediction error when model selection is done according to $\pmb{\mathbb{C}}^{({\mathpzc P})}$ to the prediction error under other methods.